jmtrusona/kraken/SPRINTS.md

 - `-` tried to build out a skeleton class for handling the parsing which was too much
 - `-/+` sprint was interrupted by breakfast :)
 - `+` fit in some refactoring to simplify command signatures

+# Sprint 13

+April 4, 2020 from 11:30am to 12:30pm

+### Create GitHub Release

+- move `kraken github tags` to `kraken git tags`
+- add `kraken github create:release` command
+- asks for the Trello release card number
+- asks for the changes in the release
+- asks for confirmation

+## Review

+- run `bundle exec exe/kraken github release` and verify a draft release was created at https://github.com/jmtrusona/kraken/releases
+- run `bundle exec exe/kraken github release --card=123` and verify a draft release was created at https://github.com/jmtrusona/kraken/releases
+- run `bundle exec exe/kraken git tags`

+## Retro

+- `+` working github release command
+- `-` went over time by 15 minutes
+- `-` not basing the release off the current directory yet
+- `+` had time to move the git tags logic to the git service instead of github service